BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 Which brings us to:

-## Arnold 7.3.3.0
+## Arnold 7.3.3.1

-The API is broken again, this time as a result of a "deprecated" metadata feature being not only deprecated but disabled.
-It breaks the `node_update` code in Lentil.
-This is the next major task to undertake to get Lentil working with the latest Arnold builds, but in theory it won't be strictly required for a while.
-The Arnold devs are aware of this and it apparently wasn't intended.
-I'd expect a fix fairly soon, so we can deal with this change later on down the road.
+The bug in 7.3.3.0 has been fixed and Lentil now works again.
+Eventually the `node_update` code in Lentil will have to be changed, but it's not necessary yet.